V4Fire/Client/src/components/base/b-tree/README.md

 ### [nestedRenderFilter]

 A filter to render nested items via `asyncRender`.
-It is used to optimize the process of rendering child items.
+It is used to optimize the rendering process for child items.
 This option only works in `lazyRender` mode.

 ```